 The rise of TeleHealth

-Remote patient monitoring driven by the human factor
+Remote patient monitoring is driven by the human factor